 Few people think about their teeth as “the only visible part of their skeleton.”
 That’s a powerful concept.
 You’re actually looking at your own skeleton when you look at your teeth.
 Your teeth and gums not only give clues to their own condition but also to your health in general.
 That’s why it’s important to do more than simply a thorough cleaning.

-An “effective” hygiene exam should include checking your saliva pH, evaluating a live sample of the microorganisms in your mouth under a microscope, an oral cancer screening, a tongue diagnosis, advice on nutritional support if desired, and offer a complete periodontal charting of your teeth and gums at least once every two years.
+An “effective” hygiene exam should include checking your saliva pH, an oral cancer screening, a tongue diagnosis, advice on nutritional support if desired, and offer a complete periodontal charting of your teeth and gums at least once every three years.